 Personal Vehicle Use

-The cost of airfare will be reimbursed, in lieu of the mileage allowance, when travel by air is the least expensive travel cost to the college.
-If the destination city is not serviced by an airline, the employee is entitled to reimbursement of meals en route.
-If the destination city is serviced by an airline, the employee must be on either annual or compensatory leave for the extra travel time involved, also any meals and/or expenses en route will not be reimbursed.
-The Expense Report should indicate that the employee was on annual or compensatory time or include a statement from the department head or supervisor justifying why the employee was not on annual or compensatory leave.
+If traveling to a city that is not serviced by an airline, the employee is entitled to reimbursement of meals in route.
+If the city is serviced by an airline, the employee must be on either annual or compensatory leave for the extra travel time involved and meals and/or expenses in route will be not reimbursed.
+The Spend Authorization should indicate that the employee will be on annual leave or compensatory leave or include a statement from the department head or supervisor justifying why the employee will not be on annual leave or compensatory leave.

 The IRS considers mileage or other transportation expenses that are incurred for travel between an employee’s home and the workplace to be personal commuting expenses, regardless of when the trip occurs (scheduled work hours or other times).
 Since the IRS does not consider those miles to be a valid business expense, CSN will not reimburse the employee for them.